 A significant consideration when shopping for the best window film is functionality.
 Determine what’s important in terms of privacy, decor, light/darkness, UV blocking, and energy saving.
 Then decide which of these features to combine to achieve the best result.

-Most window films use a polyester film, polyethylene terephthalate (PET), as the base material.
+Most window film contains polyethylene terephthalate (PET), as the base material.
 Depending on type (solar, decorative, blackout), the film uses a different number of PET layers to create the desired result.
 The polyester materials are strong, and they hold up well when exposed to different temperatures, moisture levels, and solvents in cleaners.

 Some films are made of polyvinyl chloride (PVC), a thermoplastic material made by polymerizing vinyl chloride.
 PVC contains dangerous chemical additives that, over time, can leach out and pose unnecessary health risks, especially to children.
 Fortunately for anyone concerned about these risks, plenty of PVC-free window films are available.